keneshindev/keneshindev/README.md

 ## Hi there!
 I'm Keneshin, nice to meet you!
 I'm 15 years old Software Engineer from Russia.
-I love TypeScript and Kotlin.
+I write most of my projects on JavaScript/TypeScript.
 ## Some projects you should look at:
 ### [Kotori](https://github.com/keneshindev/Kotori)
 Kotori is another Discord API wrapper for bots.
 Allows selfbotting.